Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

-The strategy for the proofs of these theorems is given in Section \ref{sec:strategy}, and relies heavily on computer calculations in three ways: \begin{enumerate} \item The first is to compute the traces of semisimple elements of large order on various modules for exceptional groups.
+The strategy for the proofs of these theorems is given in Chapter \ref{ch:strategy}, and relies heavily on computer calculations in three ways: \begin{enumerate} \item The first is to compute the traces of semisimple elements of large order on various modules for exceptional groups.
 Tables of these traces are available for elements of small order, but we need them for very large orders, sometimes in the hundreds.
-For this we can use the program that Litterick produced in his PhD thesis \cite{litterick}, or construct the normalizer of a torus explicitly in Magma and take the conjugacy classes, then compute their eigenvalues.
-(Litterick has produced a much faster algorithm for computing traces of elements on fundamental modules, but we do not need this for our cases.) \item The second is to do large linear algebra problems.
-To find all sets of composition factors that could arise as the composition factors of the restriction of a $G$-module to a subgroup $H$ involves checking many possible combinations against these large lists of possible sets of composition factors.
+For this we can use the program that Alastair Litterick produced in his Ph.D.\ thesis \cite[Chapter 7]{litterick}, or construct the normalizer of a torus explicitly in Magma and take the conjugacy classes, then compute their eigenvalues.
+(Litterick has produced a much faster algorithm for computing traces of elements on $p$-restricted modules, but we do not need this for our cases.) \item The second is to do large linear algebra problems.
+To find all sets of composition factors that could arise as the composition factors of the restriction of a $kG$-module to a subgroup $H$ involves checking many possible combinations against the large lists of traces of semisimple elements.
 This is done to reduce the possible module structures for the subgroup on the minimal and adjoint modules, and was also used in \cite{litterick}. \item The third is to construct explicit modules for finite groups, and show that certain module structures cannot exist.
 This would be possible by hand, at least in some cases, but incredibly complicated and prone to mistakes.
-In each case, a clear recipe is given for how to reproduce the module we construct to ease verifiability. \end{enumerate} With these three uses of a computer in mind, the rest of the argument is done by hand, in Sections \ref{sec:f4} to \ref{sec:e7oddsl}.
+In each case, a clear recipe is given for how to reproduce the module we construct to ease verifiability.
+The Magma commands \texttt{ProjectiveCover(M)} and \texttt{Ext(A,B)} compute projective modules and the space of extensions between two modules.
+If \texttt{M} is a module and \texttt{N} is a simple module, then one can construct the maximal extension of \texttt{N} by \texttt{M} with the code

+This can be used to easily verify statements made in the paper about the structures of certain modules. \end{enumerate} With these three uses of a computer in mind, the rest of the argument is done by hand, in Chapters \ref{ch:f4} to \ref{ch:e7oddsl}.